Chapter 148 — Minnesota Athletic Trainers Act

 Procedure

-The Board of Chiropractic Examiners can administer oaths, call witnesses, and set minimum educational requirements for …
+The officers of the Board of Chiropractic Examiners can administer oaths, summon witnesses, and take testimony on …

 148.05